YOU & YOUR HORSES' BEHAVIOUR

 Horses will react according to how they are treated / their environment.

-This is where those who seek to ride must always do so under experienced supervision.
-So the instructor can make sure the learner is not doing things to make the horse react badly, so they understand what is going on.
+This is where those who seek to ride must always do so with the right support network and information to make sure the learner is not doing things to make the horse react badly, so they understand what is going on.

 I have seen horses turn nasty in a few seconds and vice versa just with a little bit of misunderstanding or lack of knowledge on the riders part.
-All beginners need to understand this and not attempt riding without learning constantly under an experienced eye, because horses can be trained or untrained in seconds.
+So many times I see horses which love being ridden go to a new home where the rider seeks physical tuition that attempts to dominate the horse...then watch the horse go from a placid, sweet, caring animal to a sour, hateful, sad creature which misbehaves more and more.
+All beginners need to understand this and not attempt riding without learning constantly from the right source, because horses can be trained or untrained in seconds.

 So sorry to all those looking for a shortcut horse that will absorb all their wrongdoings, that horse does not exist.
 Much like a quiet obedient well mannered child would not remain the same in behaviour if treated unfairly.

-If you manage to acquire a lovely horse, and you are just starting out, please do the right thing by your horse and seek the best tuition you can find.
+If you manage to acquire a lovely bombproof horse, and you are just starting out, please do the right thing by your horse and don't try to dominate it or instill fear of you into it.
+Create a fair, gentle relationship with it and you will cement a great horsey future for the both of you.

 If you don't, you may find your horse turns into something not so lovely.